cjacker/batocera-for-lcl-piboy/README.md

 copy 'overlay' to 'boot' dir of first partition.

+# For batocera 33 dev

+Batocera 33 dev version added CM4 support, but config.txt still need to be modified for piboy.

+copy 'config-for-33-dev.txt' to first partition, replace 'config.txt' from 33 dev.

+copy 'overlay' to 'boot' dir of first partition.

 ## overlay file
 Batocera use squashfs as its root filesystem, so it's readonly and can not be modified directly.
 Any changes to root file system will be discarded after reboot.